+CREDIT RISK IDENTIFIED FROM INITIAL RECOGNITION

+OF THE FINANCIAL ASSET

+.

-OF THE FINANCIAL ASSET STAGE 2 STAGE 3 STAGE 1 RISK CATEGORIES SIGNIFICANT INCREASE DOUBTFUL DEBT/ PERFORMING LOANS IN CREDIT RISK CREDIT IMPAIRED Initial classification in Stage 1 Default identified/ There is a significant increase TRANSFER CRITERIA > Maintained as long as there in credit risk since initial recomore than 90 days past due gnition on the balance sheet/ is no significant increase in credit risk more than 30 days past due Lifetime 12-months Lifetime CREDIT RISK expected credit losses expected credit losses expected credit losses MEASUREMENT Gross carrying amount Gross carrying amount Net carrying amount BASIS OF CALCULATION of the financial asset of the financial asset of the financial asset OF INTEREST INCOME before allowance for before allowance for after allowance for
+RISK CATEGORIES STAGE 1 PERFORMING LOANS STAGE 2 SIGNIFICANT INCREASE IN CREDIT RISK STAGE 3 DOUBTFUL DEBT/ CREDIT IMPAIRED TRANSFER CRITERIA Initial classification in Stage 1 > Maintained as long as there is no significant increase in credit risk There is a significant increase in credit risk since initial reco- gnition on the balance sheet/ more than 30 days past due Default identified/ more than 90 days past due CREDIT RISK MEASUREMENT 12-months expected credit losses Lifetime expected credit losses Lifetime expected credit losses BASIS OF CALCULATION OF INTEREST INCOME Gross carrying amount of the financial asset before allowance for impairment Gross carrying amount of the financial asset before allowance for impairment Net carrying amount of the financial asset after allowance for impairment

-A significant increase in credit risk will be assessed on an instrumentby-instrument basis, but may also be assessed on the basis of homogenous portfolios of similar assets, where individual assessment is not relevant.
+A significant increase in credit risk will be assessed on an instrumentby-instrument basis but may also be assessed on the basis of homogenous portfolios of similar assets, where individual assessment is not relevant.
 A counterparty-based approach (applying the default contagion principle to all of the counterparty's outstanding loans) will also be possible if it gives similar results.
 SGL Group take into account all available information as well as the potential consequences of a change in macro-economic factors so that any significant increase in the credit risk on a financial asset can be assessed as early as possible.
 There will be a rebuttable presumption that the credit risk on a financial asset has increased significantly when the contractual payments on this asset are more than 30 days past due.
 However, this 30-day late period is an ultimate indicator.
-The entity should use all available information (behaviour scores, "loan to value" type indicators, etc.) and apply a forward looking approach to assess whether there is a significant increase in credit risk before contractual payments are over 30 days past due.
+The entity should use all available information (behaviour scores, "loan to value" type indicators, etc.) and apply a forward-looking approach to assess whether there is a significant increase in credit risk before contractual payments are over 30 days past due.
 Application of IFRS 9 will not alter the definition of default currently used by SGL Group to determine whether or not there is objective evidence of impairment of a financial asset.
 An asset will notably be presumed in default if one or more contractual payments are more than 90 days past due.
 Impairment of groups of similar assets will be replaced by impairment calculated according to the 12-month or lifetime expected credit losses:

-A portion of the exposures on counterparties whose financial position has deteriorated since initial recognition of the financial assets, but where no individual objective indication of impairment has been identified (increase in credit risk) will be included in Stage 2 and impairment will be calculated in the amount of the lifetime ECL;

-Exposures on counterparties in economic sectors considered to be in crisis following the occurrence of loss events, or exposures on regions or countries in which an increase in credit risk has been assessed will be classified either in Stage 1 (impairment calculated in an amount equal to the 12-month ECL) or Stage 2 (impairment calculated in an amount equal to the lifetime ECL), depending on their individual credit risk and factoring in the deterioration in the sector or country from inception to the balance sheet date.
+- A portion of the exposures on counterparties whose financial position has deteriorated since initial recognition of the financial assets, but where no individual objective indication of impairment has been identified (increase in credit risk) will be included in Stage 2 and impairment will be calculated in the amount of the lifetime ECL; - Exposures on counterparties in economic sectors considered to be in crisis following the occurrence of loss events, or exposures on regions or countries in which an increase in credit risk has been assessed will be classified either in Stage 1 (impairment calculated in an amount equal to the 12-month ECL) or Stage 2 (impairment calculated in an amount equal to the lifetime ECL), depending on their individual credit risk and factoring in the deterioration in the sector or country from inception to the balance sheet date.

-12-month expected credit losses will be measured taking into account past events, the current situation, as well as reasonable forward-looking information.
+12-month expected credit losses will be measured considering past events, the current situation, as well as reasonable forward-looking information.
 Therefore, these expected losses will not be calculated according to average data observed through the cycle.

-The calculation of lifetime expected credit losses will take into account historical data, the current situation, and reasonable forward-looking information on possible changes in general economic conditions, as well as relevant macroeconomic factors until contract maturity.
+The calculation of lifetime expected credit losses will consider historical data, the current situation, and reasonable forwardlooking information on possible changes in general economic conditions, as well as relevant macroeconomic factors until contract maturity.